clightning4j/JRPClightning/README.md

   ```

   **Create the personal Json wrapper**
-  - In these cases is used a library wrapper, you can see all wrapper available in the library [here](https://vincenzopalazzo.github.io/JRPClightning/)
+  - In these cases it is used a library wrapper, you can see all wrappers available in the library [here](https://vincenzopalazzo.github.io/JRPClightning/)

   **Register the command and run it**